This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 300°F (150°C).

-- In a large bowl, combine the oats, shredded coconut, chopped walnuts, chopped almonds, brown sugar, cinnamon, nutmeg, allspice, and cloves.
+- In a large bowl, mix oats, coconut, walnuts, almonds, brown sugar, cinnamon, nutmeg, allspice, and cloves.

-- In a small pot on medium heat, melt the butter and stir in maple syrup and salt.
-Remove from the heat and stir in vanilla extract.
+- In a small pot over medium heat, melt the butter.
+Stir in maple syrup and salt, then remove from heat and add vanilla.

-- Pour the butter/syrup mixture over the oats and nuts mixture and stir until well blended.
+- Pour the butter mixture over the oat mixture and stir until coated.

 - Fold in the diced apples.